 These caves, just as the other karst features of Florida, have formed in Floridan Aquifer.
 This aquifer consists of water-bearing limestones – more permeable than most other limestones elsewhere.
 In fact, this limestone is porous, like cheese, but with many fissures and tunnels.
-As water is passing through the limestone, the later is dissolved and cave systems are formed.
+As water is passing through the limestone, the latter is dissolved and cave systems are formed.
 In the upper reaches of these cave systems form sinkholes but in the lower reaches – powerful springs, which often discharge already under the sea level.

 Woodville Karst Plain

-Wakulla – Leon Sinks cave system has formed in Woodville Karst Plain – a region around Tallahassee and south from the city.
+Wakulla – Leon Sinks cave system has formed in Woodville Karst Plain – a region around Tallahassee and south of the city.
 This plain is very rich with sinkholes, submerged caves, and powerful springs.
 The limestone here was deposited in mid-Cretaceous – late Oligocene times.

-Now the land here is located just a few meters above the sea level.
+Now the land here is located just a few meters above sea level.
 Caves though go 106.7 m deep – far below the sea level.
 This is explained by the much lower sea level in the ice age – caves, for the most part, were formed then.

 5 – 10 km northwest from from Wakulla Spring in the forest are found numerous sinkholes called Leon Sinks.
 Part of these sinkholes is located in Leon County, part – in Wakulla County.
 Some are enormous (Big Dismal is some 60 m deep), some smaller, some have small lakes at bottoms and some are dry.

 Here starts the Wakulla – Leon Sinks cave system.
 Not all sinkholes now are leading into the cave – most likely the passages have been silted up, but quite many have connections to the cave.
 Some of Leon Sinks are listed below:

 - Big Dismal – wet sinkhole (with lake in it).
 This sinkhole is 30 m deep up to the water level and another 30 m deep below the water level.
 At 25 m depth is located the entrance in the cave system.
 Located at 30.315803 N 84.351568 W.